Kevin-Kapell/my-first-playwright-project/README.md

 -In this process I had to ask where 'querySelector' came from and found out it comes from the DOM.
 I learned something new there.
 -After finally getting the data from the first 50 questions I realized that the time stamp information was being returned as blank.
 After some investigation (without ChatGPT) I was able to adjust the code to get the time stamp.
 At this point, step 3 was done.

+Step 4 wasn't too bad to accomplish.
+Used a combination of playwright documents and chatGPT in order to accomplish this step.
+While doing the work I decided that I need to add code to output the extracted data to a text file.
+I also have some debug lines that would be useful to output when in debug mode but are currently commented out.
+This resulted in me adding 2 more steps to this project.